JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/uast.md

 * Java - full support
 * Kotlin - full support
-* Scala - full support, but not mature yet
+* Scala - beta, but full support
 * Groovy - declarations only, method bodies not supported

 ### What about modifying PSI?